Ericktz/VitePath/FullNode_Walkthrough.md

 ```

-## Part IV - Making the node start when the computer/VPS is booted or restarted
+## PART IV - Making the node start when the computer/VPS is booted or restarted

 Start with the following command and write down the output you will need it later:
 ```